Introduction to AWK Command in Unix

 What can we do from AWK Command?

-Following are the list of Operations that we can do with AWK Command in Unix:
+Following is the list of Operations that we can do with AWK Command in Unix:

 - AWK command initially tries to scan a file line by line.

-- Divides each input file to fields to match the pattern.
+- Divides each input file into fields to match the pattern.

 - It then tries to compare the input file to the specified pattern.

-- Finally, performs actions on the matched lines.
+- Finally, it performs actions on the matched lines.

-AWK command is useful for transforming the data files and then generating the reports from them.
-It is also used for performing arithmetic or logical operations on them to find out the matched patterns.
+AWK command is useful for transforming the data files and generating reports.
+It is also actively used for performing arithmetic or logical operations to find matched patterns.

 AWK Command is used to perform the below actions: